 The principle behind the proverb, in the way it is used in our contemporary world, still holds true.
 A community at war within itself is doomed to failure.

 4. The Blind Leading the Blind

 Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch (Matt.
 15:12-14).

-You have probably heard “when the blind lead the blind” used to describe the danger of incompetent leadership.
+You have probably heard “the blind leading the blind,” or a similar permutation used to describe the danger of incompetent leadership.
 A leader who lacks the skills or character needed for his or her position of influence is a liability to the entire community.
-For instance, if a pastor is retiring and appoints an untrained friend to be the next leader of the church, he is setting up a situation where his theologically "blind" friend could lead the church away from truth.
+He could be headed toward the “fall” described previously, as will his followers.

 Jesus was unrelenting in his criticism of the Pharisee’s hypocrisy, and they got mad.
 His disciples suggested he be more careful, but this is his response: “Let them alone, they be blind leaders of the blind.”